 Most lenders hold an escrow account for your town of Acton property taxes and the insurance on your house.
 Your new lender will want you to fund an escrow account, so they will ask for money upfront to pay those costs.
 But the important thing to remember is that you have money built up in your former lender’s escrow account, that will be refunded to you shortly after your new loan is put in place.
 This means in the end you’re likely to break even on all the out-of-pocket expenses you have.

-Reason #3: I’m Not Sure I qualify For a New Loan in Acton
+Reason #3: Can I Qualify For a New Loan in Acton?

 • Make sure you shop around for a new mortgage on your Acton home.
 Most lenders will be happy to give you a quote and more than likely try to give you offers that can work.
 The fastest way to do this would perhaps work with a mortgage broker who represents many lenders instead of just a single bank.